-Under supervision, in a Department of the Youth Authority facility (institution, camp, drug treatment center, departmental Transportation Unit, or special community program), is responsible and accountable for the security, custody, and supervision of youthful offenders; and does other related work.
+Under supervision, as a sworn essential public safety officer in a Juvenile facility (institution, camp, drug treatment center, departmental Transportation Unit, or special community program), is responsible and accountable for the security, custody, and supervision of youthful offenders; and does other related work.

-Assists in maintaining total facility security and safety, which may include verbal commands and physical, mechanical, or chemical restraint of out-of-control youthful offenders; reports on any breach or potential breach of security; maintains custody, supervision, and accurately accounts for youthful offenders in assigned areas of responsibility, both on and off grounds; facilitates group movements of youthful offenders within a facility, maintaining discipline and order; responds to emergencies, escapes, and disturbances as directed; searches persons, packages, and premises for contraband; searches buildings, perimeters, and other areas for maintenance of standards of security, safety, order, and cleanliness; prepares clear and accurate incident reports in a timely and expeditious manner; establishes rapport and communicates with youthful offenders on a daily basis; communicates with other facility staff regarding observations and conclusions resulting from group interaction and individual youthful offender behavior; assists the Youth Correctional Counselor in providing supervision of youthful offenders for feeding, personal care, recreation, and other general activities; operates electronic word and data processing systems for information input and retrieval; participates in in-service training sessions; operates a motor vehicle as necessary; may transport youthful offenders to or from airports, bus stations, hospitals, court, jobs, or other facilities or community service projects.
+Assists in maintaining total facility security and safety, which may include de-escalation/communication techniques, and verbal commands, as well as using reasonable force options including physical, mechanical, or chemical restraint on out-of-control youthful offenders; reports on any breach or potential breach of security; maintains custody, supervision, and accurately accounts for youthful offenders in assigned areas of responsibility, both on and off grounds; facilitates group movements of youthful offenders within a facility, maintaining discipline and order; responds to emergencies, escapes, and disturbances as directed; keeps firearm in good working condition when required to carry; searches persons, packages, and premises for contraband; searches buildings, perimeters, and other areas for maintenance of standards of security, safety, order, and cleanliness; prepares clear and accurate incident reports in a timely and expeditious manner, and in accordance with policy and procedures; establishes rapport and communicates with youthful offenders on a daily basis; communicates with other facility staff regarding observations and conclusions resulting from group interaction and individual youthful offender behavior; assists the Youth Correctional Counselor in providing supervision of youthful offenders for feeding, personal care, recreation, and other general activities; operates electronic word and data processing systems for information input and retrieval; participates in in-service training sessions; operates a motor vehicle as necessary; may transport youthful offenders to or from airports, bus stations, hospitals, court, jobs, or other facilities or community service projects.
 At a youth conservation fire camp, works cooperatively with staff of law enforcement and fire suppression departments as necessary.

 Youth Correctional Officers assigned to the K-9 Security Service Team perform their duties with the assistance of a canine, and train and care for assigned canine on a 24-hour basis; must qualify with and carry a firearm.

-As a Transportation Officer assigned to the departmental Transportation Unit, operates automobiles, vans, and buses to transport youthful offenders between or to Youth Authority facilities, city and county jails, juvenile halls, Department of Corrections facilities, State and private mental health facilities, and other locations; represents the Youth Authority when dealing with other states on extradition cases; participates in the legalities necessary for the return of youthful offenders under the jurisdiction of the Youth Authority from other states to Youth Authority facilities or to designated county facilities; must qualify with and carry a firearm; transports and feeds youthful offenders en route; maintains security, supervision, and discipline of all youthful offenders throughout the transportation period.
+As a Transportation Officer assigned to the departmental Transportation Unit, operates automobiles, vans, and buses to transport youthful offenders between or to Juvenile facilities, city and county jails, juvenile halls, Department of Corrections facilities, State and private mental health facilities, and other locations; represents the department when dealing with other states on extradition cases; participates in the legalities necessary for the return of youthful offenders under the jurisdiction of the department from other states to Juvenile facilities or to designated county facilities; must qualify with and carry a firearm; transports and feeds youthful offenders in route; maintains security, supervision, and discipline of all youthful offenders throughout the transportation period.